CoderSaty/GitTutorials/readme.md

 #### conneecting to remote repo through our terminal

+- A remote origin is a link to access your remote repository.

 ```
  git init ==> intialize the repo
  git remote add origin "url of the repo" ==> to connect with the remote repo the local repo
- git remote -v ==> to check whether the remote repo is connected or not
+ git remote -v ==> to check whether the remote repo is connected or not (it will show us the remote origin we use to push and pull information)
 ```

 #### Push & Pull System